 Squirrels get lots of attention from humans, but not always much appreciation.
-We tend to dwell on the stolen birdseed or the occupied attics, but squirrels have a long, mostly harmless — and often entertaining — history of living in our midst.
+We tend to dwell on the stolen birdseed or the occupied attics, yet squirrels have a long, mostly harmless — and often entertaining — history of living in our midst.

-Squirrel Appreciation Day is Jan.
-21 every year, and much like Elephant Appreciation Day, it's pretty decentralized.
+That's the idea behind Squirrel Appreciation Day, founded in 2001 by North Carolina wildlife rehabilitator Christy McKeown.
+It's held Jan.
+21 every year, but much like Elephant Appreciation Day, Penguin Awareness Day and similar informal animal holidays, it's pretty decentralized.
 As McKeown explains on her website, "while there are no official events scheduled, you can help celebrate by putting out extra food for the squirrels."
 She also warns, though, that "too many treats will lead to health problems."
-(And feeding any wild animal on a regular basis could make it dependent.)
+(And routinely feeding any wild animal could make it dependent.)

 1. There are more than 200 squirrel species worldwide, from tree squirrels and flying squirrels to chipmunks and marmots.
 They're all in the Sciuridae family, which is native to every continent except Australia and Antarctica.

 2. Squirrels range in size from the five-inch African pygmy squirrel to relative behemoths like Indian giant squirrel (pictured above) or China's red-and-white giant flying squirrel, both of which can grow more than 3 feet long.